A Neural Network Approach for Stochastic Optimal Control: Discussion

 We refer to our method as a semi-global method for solving the HJB equation since we do not aim at estimating the value function accurately globally.
 Instead, we seek to approximate the value function well for states likely to be visited by optimal trajectories of the SOC problem.
-In theory, any point in the state space has a positive probability to be visited due to the stochasticity in the dynamics.
+In theory, any point in the state space has a positive probability of being visited due to the stochasticity in the dynamics.
 However, the histogram plots in~\cref{fig:sampling} suggest that the density of the optimal trajectory is concentrated in a small subset of the state space.
-Therefore, focussing the exploration to this subsets may have practical advantages over FSDEs that are pure random walks.
+Therefore, focusing the exploration on these subsets may have practical advantages over FSDEs that are pure random walks.

 Another benefit of our proposed forward SDE compared to purely random exploration is that it coincides with the characteristic curves of the HJB equation as the stochasticity of the system is reduced.
 Therefore, our work can be seen as an extension of the neural network approaches for deterministic control problems in~\cite{onken2020neural}.